SpineEventEngine/SpineEventEngine.github.io/_examples/README.md

 may be empty, since it will be automatically overwritten.

 The path to the file must be relative to the `_examples/examples/src/main/` dir.
 For instance, `"proto/spine/example/events.proto"`.
+If a document page contains only references to files in a certain subdirectory, a `<?code-excerpt?>` tag [can be used](https://github.com/chalin/code_excerpt_updater#c-set-instruction) to set the base path.

 The doc region should match one of the `docregion` segments in the target file and be enclosed into parentheses.
 If the whole file should be shown, the doc region should just be omitted.